-Competition for the services business of Prodigy Labs comes from a broad range of technology companies, from large international players like IBM and CGI, to smaller local participants, like Symbility, Pivotal Labs, and others.
+Competition for the services business of Prodigy Labs comes from a broad range of technology companies, from large international players like IBM and CGI, to smaller local participants, like Symbility, Pivotal Labs, TribalScale and others.
 Prodigy Labs' sales efforts are based upon specific targeting of prospects in sectors of interest, dictated largely by the technology development work in Prodigy's businesses.
-For example, Prodigy Labs is targeting large retailers to sell services based upon its proximity marketing work.
-It is also targeting the banks and other financial institutions to sell services based upon its work in mobile video and augmented reality.
+For example, Prodigy Labs is targeting the banks, other financial institutions, and large retailers to sell services based upon its work in mobile video, voice and secure identity.
 Sales efforts are on a one-to-one personal level to senior executives in these enterprises.
-Prodigy currently has an Executive Vice President responsible for sales growth, a Director of Business Development, a Senior Sales Director and two support staff, and plans to grow the account sales and service team to a staff of up to ten people.